patuwwy/ShaderToy-Chrome-Plugin/README.md

 * ~~Shaders previews on "My profile" page.~~
 (feature removed - implemented natively in Shadertoy.
 Big preview on mouse over is still available)

-* Change resolution in windowed and fullscreen mode by pressing keys 1...9.
+* Change resolution in windowed and fullscreen mode by pressing keys ALT + 1...9.

   Resolution is divided by pressed key value, for example:

   Key '2' divides by 2, 1920x1080 becomes 960x540.
-  Key '8' divides by 9, 1920x1080 becomes 240x135.
+  Key '8' divides by 8, 1920x1080 becomes 240x135.

   This allows to run shaders smoothly (even in fullscreen) on non-top GPUs.
   Notice that lower resolution is interpolated to original size.
 This causes blurrish rendering.
-For pixelated image, rendering mode switch has been added.
+For pixelated image, rendering mode switch has been added in extension's popup (click on green S icon).

 * Take HQ screenshot.
 Screenshot resolution is 2 * current resolution (including current resolution divider).
 1920x1080 becomes 3840x2160.